JPCreedon/java_api/README.md

  d |	30 days ago

-You can specify the dates using [java.utils.Date](https://docs.oracle.com/javase/6/docs/api/java/util/Date.html) as String in many formats see [Date Formats] (http://realtime.infinigongroup.com/api/docs/#data_dates).
+You can specify the dates using [java.utils.Date](https://docs.oracle.com/javase/6/docs/api/java/util/Date.html) or you can also use a String in many formats (see [Date Formats] (http://realtime.infinigongroup.com/api/docs/#data_dates)).
 All times are by default **UTC** so you must be explicit and add the timezone.
 You can test your date and time values using:

 ##### Time Delta